US defense chief condemns China's action in Indo-Pacific | DW | 01.06.2019

 "Until it does, we stand against a myopic, narrow, and parochial vision of the future, and we stand for the free and open order that has benefited us all, including China."

-The Shangri-La Dialogue, a security summit that brings together top defense representatives from around the world, ends Friday.
+The Shangri-La Dialogue, a three-day security summit that brings together top defense representatives from around the world, ends Sunday.

-The comments come amid heightened tension between the US and China over the two countries' trade war, the US decision to impose sanctions on Chinese tech giant Huawei, and the US' approval of a weapons sale to Taiwan, the self-ruled island that the Communist mainland claims as its own territory.
+Shanahan's comments came amid heightened trade tensions between the US and China, the US decision to impose sanctions on Chinese tech giant Huawei, and the US' approval of a weapons sale to Taiwan, the self-ruled island that the Communist mainland claims as its own territory.

 Read more: Can China rival the US Navy in the Pacific?